pgRouting/pgrouting/src/bdDijkstra/doc/pgr_bdDijkstraCost.rst

 .. index::
-    single: bdDijkstra(One to Many) - Proposed
+    single: bdDijkstraCost(One to Many) - Proposed

-pgr_bdDijkstra One to many .......................................
+pgr_bdDijkstraCost One to many .......................................

 .. code-block:: none